island-lang/island-lang.github.io/README.md

 	greaterOrEqualToPivot.items => [items where it >= pivot]
 ```

-means: _"The items fed to the 'smaller than pivot' context are the input items, filtered to the ones that are smaller than the pivot.
-Similarly, the 'greater or equal to the pivot' context is fed the items that are greater or equal to the pivot"_.
+means: _'The items fed to the "smaller than pivot" context are the input items, filtered to the ones that are smaller than the pivot.
+Similarly, the "greater or equal to the pivot" context is fed the items that are greater or equal to the pivot'_.

 and finally: